gildasmorvan/similar2logo/README.md

 ##### The Main class

-In the main class, the simulation model is created and the web server is run.
-The three booleans in the constructor specify if the turtles, marks and pheromones will be diplayed in the GUI.
+In the main class, the simulation model is created and the HTML runner is launched and configured.
 Here, only the turtles are displayed.

-Finally, the probe `LogoRealTimeMatcher` is added to the server to slow down the simulation so that its execution speed matches a specific factor of N steps per second.
+Finally, the probe `LogoRealTimeMatcher` is added to the runner to slow down the simulation so that its execution speed matches a specific factor of N steps per second.

 The `main` method contains the following code:

 ```
-	SparkHttpServer http = new SparkHttpServer(new PassiveTurtleSimulationModel(new PassiveTurtleSimulationParameters()), true, false, false);
+		// Creation of the runner
+		Similar2LogoHtmlRunner runner = new Similar2LogoHtmlRunner( );
+		// Creation of the model
+		LogoSimulationModel model = new PassiveTurtleSimulationModel( new PassiveTurtleSimulationParameters() );
+		// Configuration of the runner
+		runner.getConfig().setExportAgents( true );
+		// Initialize the runner
+		runner.initializeRunner( model );
+		// Add other probes to the engine

-	http.getEngine().addProbe("Real time matcher", new LogoRealTimeMatcher(20));
+		runner.addProbe("Real time matcher", new LogoRealTimeMatcher(20));
+		// Open the GUI.
+		runner.showView( );
 ```